A person may lodge a petition with the Council to request action to be taken on a matter.

 • any action it proposes is unlawful.

-The General Manager is to advise the lodger of a petition that is not tabled the reason for not tabling the petition within 21 days after lodgement.
+The CEO is to advise the lodger of a petition that is not tabled the reason for not tabling the petition within 21 days after lodgement.

 Tabling of the petition means that the petition is presented to the Council and will be considered by Council at a later stage.
-The General Manager is to give reasonable written notice to the person lodging the petition of when it is to be considered by the Council.
+The CEO is to give reasonable written notice to the person lodging the petition of when it is to be considered by the Council.

 The Council is to record in the minutes of the meeting to which it is presented (tabled) the subject matter and number of signatories of the petition.